Notify me

 . . . a children’s toy which produces mathematical curves known as hypotrochoids and epitrochoids.
 “The well-known toy version was developed by British engineer Denys Fisher and first sold in 1965.”
 (Wikipedia)

 The interplay between mathematics and art is a testament to the symbiotic relationship between logic and creativity.
 Mathematics provides a framework that artists use to create evocative, harmonious, and intellectually stimulating works that transcend time and culture, showcasing the profound integration of these two disciplines in the world of art.
+Analysis of the mathematics underlying the arts can help understand how the artists achieved the effects they did, as I learned when studying music composition.

 Artists Who Use Mathematics